National Diploma Dental Nursing Terms & Conditions

 Communication between Harriet Ellis and Students

-Instructors and administration staff will make every effort to inform students as to any changes that may occur during the course, however as a centre, Harriet Ellis cannot be held responsible for information that a student has not become aware of due to absence, incomplete forms being filled in, change of postal address, change of e-mail address, change of telephone numbers where the student has failed to inform the centre of such changes in their circumstances.
+Instructors and administration staff will make every effort to inform students as to any changes that may occur during the course, however as a center, Harriet Ellis cannot be held responsible for information that a student has not become aware of due to absence, incomplete forms being filled in, change of postal address, change of e-mail address, change of telephone numbers where the student has failed to inform the centre of such changes in their circumstances.
 It is the student’s responsibility to make Harriet Ellis aware if any personal detail changes during the centre support period.

 Change of Tutors